Charles E W Bean, Diaries, AWM38 3DRL 606/94/1 - November - December 1917 - Part 2

 Australia.

-Lord Beaverbrook told me tt the Governor
+Lord Beaverbrook told me tt the Governors

-be kept by / British War Museum in London
+be kept by / British War Museum in London.

 Beaverbrook is going to fight this tooth and nail.